The prospect of owning your own kayak can be exciting. But with so many choices out there, it can also be overwhelming.

-You’ll want to ask yourself how you’ll be using the kayak, where and how often.
+You’ll want to consider how you’ll be using the kayak, such as where you’ll be paddling and how often.
 Will you be out on a lake in calm waters or in rougher ocean waves?
 Are you looking for a more relaxed experience with nature or an adventurous day touring?

 SIT-IN VS. SIT-ON-TOP

 There are generally two categories of kayaks: sit-in or sit-on-top.
 Deciding which of these will work best for you is the first step in narrowing your choices.

 Sit-in kayaks are more “traditional” and designed with a cockpit.

 - They give you some shelter from the wind and water.
 You can add extra coverage with a spray skirt.
 A spray skirt is a flexible waterproof cover with a hole for your waist.
 They can help prevent water from entering the kayak as you paddle.